Iniquitatis/sd-webui-temporal/docs/temporal/tab_pipeline.md

     * **Contrast** — target contrast of the frame.
     * **Saturation** — target saturation of the frame.
 * **Color correction** — various parameters to keep frame's palette normalized.
-    * **Reference image** — an image that will be used to match histograms.
-Simply put, an overall color balance of the frame will be matched against this image.
+    * **Image source** — an image source that will be used to match histograms.
+Simply put, an overall color balance of the frame will be matched against this image source.
     * **Normalize contrast** — normalize the contrast curve of the frame so that it's in range of 0.0–1.0.
     * **Equalize histogram** — equalize the image histogram, distributing the color intensities evenly.
 * **Color overlay** — overlaying the constant color on top of the frame.